-A table tag within email content is how you can utilize the data within a selected relational table from your account, rather than using contact tags, which are based on custom fields in your Maropost account.
+A Table Tag within email content is how you can utilize the data within a selected relational table from your account, rather than using contact tags, which are based on custom fields in your Maropost account.
 Table tags are specific to the table that you plan on utilizing within your content.

 The following is a screenshot of the WYSIWYG content editor with the Table Tags drop-down highlighted: